NDCLab/pepper-pipeline/CONTRIBUTING.md

-# baseEEG contributing docs & standards
+# PEPPER-Pipeline contributing docs & standards
-Welcome to baseEEG!
-Note that the development of baseEEG is focused on optimizing an automated, flexible, and easy-to-use preprocessing pipeline dedicated to EEG (as opposed to MEG) preprocessing.
+Welcome to the PEPPER-Pipeline project!
+Note that the development of the PEPPER-Pipeline is focused on optimizing an automated, flexible, and easy-to-use preprocessing pipeline dedicated to EEG (as opposed to MEG) preprocessing.
 Additionally, there is an unofficial script template for converting EEG data to BIDS format (heavily leveraging MNE-BIDS).
 Following the optimization of import and preprocessing tools, development will focus on building out a common core of EEG processing tools to handle ERP, time-frequency, and source-based analyses.
 The guidelines for development are as follows:

 * [Roadmap](#Roadmap)
     * [Overview](#Overview)